schaul/py-vgdl/README.md

 * Bot play
  * Interface for artificial players (bots)
  * Conversion of game dynamics into the transition matrices of a Markov Decision Process (MDP)
- * Automaticlly generated local/subjective observation features
+ * Automatically generated local/subjective observation features
  * Reinforcement learning
      * Easy interface to RL algorithms from PyBrain
      * Classic grid world benchmarks